CBI to conduct forensic psychological assessment of 9 arrested in Birbhum killings | Law-Order

 ALSO READ

-Entertainment News Roundup: Top auction houses cancel Russian art sales in London; Kanye West was suspended from Instagram for 24 hours on policy violation and more
+Entertainment News Roundup: Bollywood thriller stars child with cerebral palsy in rare sign of inclusivity; Kanye West suspended from Instagram for 24 hours on policy violation and more

-Women's CWC: Hayley Matthews' fiery spell powers West Indies to defeat Bangladesh
+West Bengal: CPI (M) fields Naseeruddin Shah's niece Saira Halim against TMC's Babul Supriyo in Ballygunge bypolls